jesty/orientdb-javaee/README.md

 * Injecting the database instance.
 * Handle the database connection for request.
-* Yo avoid serialization issues it automatically detach the objects when return from a resource method (annotated wiht @GET, @POST, etc...)
+* To avoid serialization issues it automatically detach the objects when return from a resource method (annotated wiht @GET, @POST, etc...)

+This project was originally built to work with Jackson and RestEasy, but you can adapt to your needing.

+If you want to create an application using this library you can use https://github.com/jesty/orientdb-microservices

-For example, you can inject the database instance in your classes:
+Using this library, you can inject the database instance in your classes:

 ```java
 @Inject